tim-projects/aegis-cli/current-task.md

     *   **Finding:** In the reveal mode, `display_data` was referenced instead of `display_list`.
     *   **Mitigation:** Replaced all instances of `display_data` with `display_list` in the reveal mode logic.
 *   **`AssertionError: 'Nomatch' not found in ...` (incorrect reveal behavior):**
-    *   **Finding:** The application was incorrectly transitioning to "reveal" mode when the search term was empty and only one OTP entry existed, even if that entry didn't match.
+    *   **Finding:** The application was incorrectly transitioning to "reveal" mode when the search term was empty and only one OTP entry existed, even if that entry's didn't match.
     *   **Mitigation:** Modified the condition for entering "reveal" mode to require a non-empty `search_term` in addition to having a single matching entry.
 *   **Rapid blinking of prompt and filtering issues:**
     *   **Finding:** Rapid screen clearing and unresponsive filtering due to fast loop cycles and `search_term` not updating before display.